Amazon CloudWatch FAQs

 A custom metric can be one of the following:

-By default, metrics are stored at 1-minute resolution in CloudWatch.
-You can define a metric as high-resolution by setting the StorageResolution parameter to 1 in the PutMetricData API request.
-If you do not set the optional StorageResolution parameter, then CloudWatch will default to storing the metrics at 1-minute resolution.
+By default, metrics are stored at one-minute resolution in CloudWatch.
+You can define a metric as high-resolution by setting the StorageResolution parameter to one in the PutMetricData API request.
+If you do not set the optional StorageResolution parameter, then CloudWatch will default to storing the metrics at one-minute resolution.

-When you publish a high-resolution metric, CloudWatch stores it with a resolution of 1 second, and you can read and retrieve it with a period of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.
+When you publish a high-resolution metric, CloudWatch stores it with a resolution of one second, and you can read and retrieve it with a period of one second, five seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.

 Custom metrics follow the same retention schedule listed above.

 Currently, only custom metrics that you publish to CloudWatch are available at high resolution.
-High-resolution custom metrics are stored in CloudWatch at 1-second resolution.
-High resolution is defined by the StorageResolution parameter in the PutMetricData API request, with a value of 1, and is not a required field.
-If you do not specify a value for the optional StorageResolution field, then CloudWatch will store the custom metric at 1-minute resolution by default.
+High-resolution custom metrics are stored in CloudWatch at one-second resolution.
+High resolution is defined by the StorageResolution parameter in the PutMetricData API request, with a value of one, and is not a required field.
+If you do not specify a value for the optional StorageResolution field, then CloudWatch will store the custom metric at one-minute resolution by default.

-No, high-resolution custom metrics are priced in the same manner as standard 1-minute custom metrics.
+No, high-resolution custom metrics are priced in the same manner as standard one-minute custom metrics.

 You can monitor your own data using custom metrics, CloudWatch Logs, or both.
 You may want to use custom metrics if your data is not already produced in log format, for example operating system processes or performance measurements.
 Or, you may want to write your own application or script, or one provided by an AWS partner.
 If you want to store and save individual measurements along with additional detail, you may want to use CloudWatch Logs.

 You can retrieve, graph, and set alarms on the following statistical values for Amazon CloudWatch metrics: Average, Sum, Minimum, Maximum, and Sample Count.
-Statistics can be computed for any time periods between 60-seconds and 1-day.
-For high-resolution custom metrics, statistics can be computed for time periods between 1-second and 3-hours.
+Statistics can be computed for any time periods between 60 seconds and one day.
+For high-resolution custom metrics, statistics can be computed for time periods between one second and three hours.

 On-board application: Specify the application you want to monitor by choosing the AWS Resource Group associated with it.